-This Ruling will apply for the period from 1 January 2000 to 31 December 2004 to the receipt of cash commissions and the set off of commissions, occurring within that period.
+This Ruling will apply for the period from 1 January 2000 to 31 December 2004 to the enjoyment of discounts by a life agent or by members of the life agent's family, occurring within that period.

 This Ruling is signed by me on the 29th day of March 2000.